zikula/core/src/docs/examples/HookManager/README.markdown

 They contain both the hook's owner information and also the type of the hook, in two parts:

-- 'hook.application.$name'
+- 'hook.module.$name'
-- 'hook.application.$name.plugin.$pluginName'
+- 'hook.module.$name.plugin.$pluginName'

 The second part is the type of the hook, like 'display.view', 'action.create'.

 Example of full form could be:
-- 'hook.application.foo.display.view'
+- 'hook.module.foo.display.view'
-- 'hook.application.foo.action.create'
+- 'hook.module.foo.action.create'

 When registering the hook handler you must use the full name like 'hook.application.foo.action.create'.